nspitko/broan_erv_uart/README.md

 Q: What if I still want wall controls?

 A: You can use the aux remotes, those use the dry contact interface which is a hard override.
 The fan mode will indicate "ovr" (override) when these controls are used.
 This is how Broan bypasses the protocol limitation.
-If you don't want to control anything, it's possible to snoop the interface to read sensor values, I use this mode for debugging but it's not exposed as a feature yet since it doesn't seem useful to me Feel free to make a case for it.
+Alternatively, look at something like the Sonoff NSPanel and control the device via Home Assistant instead.

 ### ESPhome yaml
 Add this to an existing config.